 Sleeping bags, pads and mattresses

 Sleeping pads and mattresses go under your sleeping bag on the floor of the tent.
-They have two purposes.
-First, they provide comfort by getting you off of the ground.
-Secondly, those with foam or down on the inside also provide warmth with a layer of insulation between you and the ground.
-Although you may not notice this in summer (as it is usually not needed), in winter it can make a big difference.
+They provide a more comfortable sleep by getting you off the ground.
+Pads and mattresses with foam or down inside also provide extra warmth with a layer of insulation between you and the ground.

 Get cold easily?
 Bring a toque!
-It will keep your head warm while the rest of your body is kept cozy by your sleeping bag.
-(From the staff at Thousand Islands National Park)
+It will keep your head warm while the rest of your body is inside the sleeping bag.